-During the site visit, experts conducted discussions with the University management, representatives of the College of Medicine, the chair, vice chair and the teaching staff of the program "Infection Prevention and Control" as well as with students currently studying in the program and alumni.
+During the site visit, experts conducted discussions with the University management, representatives of the College of Nursing, the chair, vice chair and the teaching staff of the Master study program "Nursing" as well as with students currently studying in the program and alumni.
 Furthermore, they inspected the learning premises, such as lecture halls, seminar classrooms, library, and computer classes.
 Moreover, experts had the opportunity to examine the equipment and the capacity of the laboratories.